revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-**Lookup**: ArrayList can be only looked up via the index number which is generated internally.
-Hashtable can be looked up by a custom-defined key.
+**Lookup**: ArrayList can be only looked up via the index number which is generated internally.Hashtable can be looked up by a custom-defined key.
 **Performance**: ArrayList is faster than hashtable because of extra tasks performed in hashtables i.e., hashing.
-**Scenario**: If you want a key lookup use hashtable.
-If you just want to add and browser through a collection, then use ArrayList.
+**Scenario**: If you want a key lookup use hashtable.If you just want to add and browser through a collection, then use ArrayList.

 </blockquote>